elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Bridge pattern allows two components, a client, and a service, to work together with each component having its own interface.
-Bridge is a high-level architectural pattern, and its main goal is to write better code through two levels of abstraction.
-It facilitates very loose coupling of objects.
-It is sometimes referred to as a double Adapter pattern.<br/>
+      <strong>Interview Response:</strong> The Bridge pattern allows two components, a client, and a service, to work together, with each element having its interface.
+The bridge is a high-level architectural pattern, and its primary goal is to write better code through two levels of abstraction.
+It facilitates the very loose coupling of objects, and sometimes referred to as a double Adapter pattern.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />

   <div></div>

-  <div><strong className="codeExample">Code Example #1:</strong> ES2015+ Modern Implementation<br /><br />
+  <div><strong className="codeExample">Code Example #1:</strong><br /><br />

 <img src="/img/bridge-pattern.png" /><br /><br />